dmazin/dmazin.github.io/_posts/2023-09-19-papa-memorial.md

 The subfield papa focused almost his entire career on was finite element analysis.
 His software (his own FEA package, [QuickField](https://quickfield.com/), as well as the LightTools package from Synopsys) has been used in prestigious research labs and for medical research, which he was immensely proud of.

 But Papa wasn’t just a hard science guy.
 He loved music, literature, and film, especially the Italians.
 He worked hard to pass along those passions.
-Mama and papa took us to many, many concerts and operas.
+Mama and papa took us to many, many concerts, operas, and ballets.
 I have many fond memories falling asleep at them.

 Papa and I started, and fell asleep during, 8½ at least three times.
 I find it strangely comforting that papa and I finally watched Brat together last year.
+The whole movie he reminded me, "You realize this is ironic, right?"

 ***